tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasResponseResultValue
 - Preferred Label: has response result value
 - Definition: Data property carrying the value of a bdqffdq:Response when the value is not an object.
 - Comments: Applies to bdqffdq:AmendmentResponses.
 To support bdqtest: Tests, bdqffdq:hasResponseResultValue is expected to carry a key:value list where the keys are the names of bdqffdq:ActedUpon bdqffdq:InformationElements, and the values are the proposed new values (filling in or replacing the values of those terms in the input).
-Applies to bdqffdq:MeasureResponses that assert a numeric value.
+Applies to bdqffdq:MeasurementResponses that assert a numeric value.

 ********************